Lionsdeath/RandomShitTesting/README.md

 # coaa74fc195821967088d27b3

+Just testing some of their stuff before creating own stuff

 ## About Scrimba

 At Scrimba our goal is to create the best possible coding school at the cost of a gym membership! 💜